markgould/Workshop/README.md

 Before opening any exercise solutions, set the startup projects by navigating to your copy of this repo and running `set-startup-projects.cmd`.
 Note that if you `git clean` your clone, you will have to run this command again.

+Note: do not run the `set-startup-projects.cmd` with any exercise or demo solution open.
+The script deletes and then regenerates solutions user setting, if run with a solution open it might corrupt solution user settings.

 The startup projects are also listed in the instructions for each exercise.
 If you need to, you can configure them manually:

   - In Visual Studio, right click the solution in the Solution Explorer